Follow TV Tropes

 • Smug Snake: Chiron is a vile and sadistic bastard who enjoys working to break prisoners through torture.
 Almost as soon as Misato threatens to torture information out of him, he cracks and gives up his own secrets.

-• Socially Awkward Hero: Asuka is an excellent mecha fighter and an overpowered super-hero.
+• Socially Awkward Hero: Asuka is an excellent mecha fighter and an overpowered superhero.
 She can handle herself efficiently when she has to fight criminals, aliens or monsters.
-However she has absolutely NO social skills and she's massively frightened of other people.
+However, she has absolutely NO social skills and she's massively frightened of other people.

-• Soft Glass: At one point, a Seele commando smoothly breaks a car window and knocks out the driver with the butt of a rifle in one stroke.
+• Soft Glass: At one point, a SEELE commando smoothly breaks a car window and knocks out the driver with the butt of a rifle in one stroke.

 • Sour Outside, Sad Inside: Asuka tries to pretend she is tough, angry and bold so that nobody notices she is hurting inside and has many troubles, especially after Arael’s Mind Rape.

 • Stripperiffic: Both of her superhero outfits.
-Played for Laughs in an omake where Asuka has a Catapult Nightmare concerning wearing a Supergirl outfit that can only be described as a very tiny bikini (It Makes Sense in Context).
+Played for Laughs in an omake where Asuka has a Catapult Nightmare concerning her wearing a Supergirl outfit that can only be described as a very tiny bikini (It Makes Sense in Context).

 • Superheroes Wear Capes: Asuka's Power Girl and Supergirl costumes include a cape.
-She invokes the trope because when she decided to become a super-heroine she automatically thought she needed to wear a cape.
+She invokes the trope because when she decided to become a super-heroine, she automatically thought she needed to wear a cape.

 • Superheroes Wear Tights: Rei's Wonder Girl costume has tights (a Leotard Of Power).